-ADVANTAGES OF ALLEY CROPPING
+ADVANTAGES OF ALLEY CROPPING SYSTEM OF FARMING

 (iii) The shades provided by the plants help to suppress weed growth.

 (iv) The pruned leaves also serve as mulching materials.

 (v) The shrubs serve as a barrier when planted across the slope in the control of erosion.